Document Bank of Virginia

 http://edu.lva.virginia.gov/ingest/UncleSam.jpg

 World War I brought about great shifts in American society.
-As the nation was gripped by war, the entire population was mobilized to produce weapons and supplies for the troops.
-The outbreak of war sent many men off to fight overseas which opened…
+As the nation was gripped by war, the entire population mobilized to produce weapons and supplies for the troops.
+One way in which they supported the war effort was through the purchasing of…

 72ster 1.jpeg